How a sump pump works with a sump pit and discharge pipe to keep a basement dry.

 The float switch is the brain of the operation.
 It’s a simple but crucial sensor that tells the pump when to turn on and off.
 Much like the float in your toilet tank, this switch rises with the water level in the sump pit.
 Once the water reaches a preset level, the float activates the pump.
 As the pump expels water and the level drops, the float lowers and shuts the pump off.
 This automatic function is what makes the system so reliable.
 A stuck or malfunctioning float switch is one of the most common reasons for pump failure, which is why checking it regularly is a key part of maintenance.

-The Discharge Pipe & Check Valve: The Exit Route
+The Discharge Pipe & Check Valve: The One-Way Exit for Water

 Once the pump is activated, it needs a way to get the water out of your house.
 That’s the job of the discharge pipe.
 This pipe carries the water from the sump pit up and out of your home, releasing it a safe distance away from your foundation.
 To prevent the water from flowing back into the pit when the pump shuts off, a special one-way valve called a check valve is installed on the pipe.
 This valve ensures that water only moves in one direction: out.
 It’s a small but mighty component that prevents the pump from having to pump the same water twice, saving wear and tear on the motor.

-The Motor & Impeller: The Heart of the Pump
+The Motor & Impeller: The Parts That Do the Pumping

 The motor and impeller are the powerhouse of your sump pump system.
 The electric motor provides the energy needed to run the pump.
 It drives a spinning, fan-like component called an impeller.
 As the impeller rotates at high speed, it uses centrifugal force to push water towards the sides of the pipe, creating a low-pressure area at its center.
 This action forces water from the pit into the pipe and sends it on its way out.
 The motor’s power, measured in horsepower, determines how quickly and forcefully the pump can move water, making it the true workhorse that keeps your basement dry.